swiftdemand/swiftprotocol/README.md

 To solve these issues the Swift Protocol proposes 4 different account types that together, fill these different responsibilities.

 ### Swift Citizens
-Swift Citizens are unique inidividuals that have been validated by an [Identity Provider](#identity-providers).
+Swift Citizens are unique individuals that have been validated by an [Identity Provider](#identity-providers).
 Citizens have the ability to add claims to the blockchain once every day (days begin and end at midnight UTC).
 Swifts will be awarded based on the number of days passed--with a maximum of seven.
 For example, if the three days have passed and a user makes a claim with the current production rate at 100 Swifts, 300 Swifts will be awarded.

 ### Swift Entities
 Swift Entities are not connected to a personal real-world identity and therefore do not receive Basic Income.
 These accounts still must be approved by Identity Providers before being created.
 An Identity Provider must be linked to all Swift Entities, however Identity Providers are not allowed to make transactions on behalf of a Swift Account.
 Delegated Nodes and Identity Providers both inherit from the Swift Account type.